pbrocks/buddypress-user-todo-list/readme.txt

 == Frequently Asked Questions ==

+= Where do I get support?
+We request you to use [Wbcom Designs](https://wbcomdesigns.com/contact/) for all the support questions.
+We love helping.
+Using Wbcom Designs allows us to assist you better and quicker.

 = How can we add a task in our todo list? =

 Just goto your member profile and you can see the Todo tab.
 Click on it and then you will see a child tab to add a task.